mspiekermann/eclipse-edc.github.io/content/en/documentation/for-adopters/control-plane/policy-engine/_index.md

         return true;
     }
 }
 ```

+Note that `PolicyContext` has its own hierarchy, that's tightly bound to the policy scope.

 ## Policy Scopes and Bindings

 In EDC, policy rules are bound to a specific context termed a *scope*.
-EDC defines numerous scopes, such as one for contract negotiations and provisioning of resources.
-To understand how scopes work, consider the following case, "to access data, a consumer must be a business partner in good standing":
+EDC defines numerous scopes, such as one for
+contract negotiations and provisioning of resources.
+To understand how scopes work, consider the following case,
+"to access data, a consumer must be a business partner in good standing":

 ```json
 {